Obama: could add 1 million new jobs

 "There is no doubt that we can take steps that would mean the economy was growing a percent or a percentage and a half faster.
 That could mean half a million to a million additional jobs," Obama said.

-U.S. GDP output expanded at an annual rate of 1 percent in the second quarter of this year -- a downward revision of the Commerce Department's prior estimate of 1.3 percent -- and unemployment remained at a painfully high 9.1 percent in July.
+U.S. GDP output expanded at a tepid 1.3 percent annual rate in the second quarter of this year and unemployment remained at a painfully high 9.1 percent in July.

 "This is a situation where the economy essentially had a heart attack and the patient lived, and the patient is getting better, but it's getting better very slowly," Obama told Joyner, who draws a large African-American audience, a key part of the president's political base.